Omar-Obando/Youtube-Livestream-bot/README.md

 # How do i get the id of my live stream?
-YouTube URLs look something like this => https://www.youtube.com/watch?v=L_jWHffIx5E Then L_jWHffIx5E would be the ID of the video.
+YouTube URLs look something like this => https://www.youtube.com/watch?v=L_jWHffIx5E Then L_jWHffIx5E :white_check_mark: would be the ID of the video , not watch?v=L_jWHffIx5E :x:

 # How many views can I send?
 it depends on the power of the pc that the program is running ,important things to take into account (ram) (internet speed)